 Buying a Property

-Buying a home can be both exciting and daunting especially if you are a first time buyer.
-But at Burd Ward we will help you through the process by offering you a simple step by step explanation of the process and guide you through any legal issues that my come up.
+Buying a home can be both exciting and daunting, especially if you are a first-time buyer.
+But at Burd Ward we will help you through the process by offering you a simple step-by-step explanation of the process and guide you through any legal issues that may come up.

 The process involves obtaining Searches which your solicitor will undertake on your behalf and on behalf of the mortgage lender.
 If anything is found on the searches our experts will explain it to you and advise of what actions should be taken.
 In addition it is advisable for you to obtain a Surveyors report.